 - Spikes should be used sparingly.
 If they’re used often, it could be a sign of problems.
 By not estimating spikes it reinforces this message.

-- As I stated in a previous blog, knowledge gathering is more important than task completion.
+- As I stated in a previous blog post, knowledge gathering is more important than task completion.
 Some measure of learning is baked into every story.
 We don’t need to call out every one of those circumstances with a spike.

 - If a team uses the velocity argument, it could be a sign that the organization or the team is overemphasizing velocity.
 Digging into the root cause here could yield more fruit than simply estimating spikes.
 After all, velocity is just a metric, and those tend to be abused anyway.